-Polden · Puckham Charitable Foundation This report was undertaken as part of work package 1 (WP1) for the Institute of Welsh Affairs' (IWA) 'Re-energising Wales' project (2016 to 2019.)
+This report was undertaken as part of work package 1 (WP1) for the Institute of Welsh Affairs' (IWA) 'Re-energising Wales' project (2016 to 2019.)
 The aims of the project are to provide a fact based plan to enable Wales to meet its projected energy demands entirely from renewable sources by 2035 and beyond.
-This will then achieve the targeted 80% reduction in energyrelated greenhouse gas (GHG) emissions, based on 1990 emission figures.
+This will then achieve the targeted 80% reduction in energy-(GHG) related greenhouse gas emissions, based on 1990 emission figures.